xros/opentx_settings/README.md

 Optionally choose "Restore EEPROM".

-Or we can do all these things in PC software [Companion](http://www.open-tx.org/downloads)
+Or we can do all these things in PC software [Companion](http://www.open-tx.org/downloads).
+Companion can change the splash image very easily.

 Flash bootloader
 ----------------